E-Eweda/Train-Ticket-mobile-app/README.md

 ## Overview

 The Train Ticket Booking app is a mobile application developed using Flutter, a cross-platform framework for building native iOS and Android apps.
-It provides users with a convenient way to book, and manage train tickets.
+It provides users with a convenient way to book and manage train tickets.

 ## Features